-Currently multi-line Dynamic Functions can't be typed directly into the session.
+Currently multi-line dfns can't be typed directly into the session.
 The interpreter attempts to evaluate the first line with its trailing left brace and a SYNTAX ERROR results.

-Dynamic Functions need not return a result.
-However even a non-result-returning expression will terminate the function, so you can't, for example, call a non-result-returning function from the middle of a Dynamic Function.
+Dfns need not return a result.
+However even a non-result-returning expression will terminate the function, so you can't, for example, call a non-result-returning function from the middle of a dfn.

-You can trace a Dynamic Function only if it is defined on more than one line.
-Otherwise it is executed atomically in the same way as an execute $(\mathbf{1})$ expression.
+You can trace a dfn only if it is defined on more than one line.
+Otherwise it is executed atomically in the same way as an execute $(\mathbf{a})$ expression.
 This deliberate restriction is intended to avoid the confusion caused by tracing a line and seeing nothing change on the screen.

-Dynamic Functions do not currently support CS.
+dfns do not currently support CS.